pipitianpin/phpPrivilegeOrg/readme.rst

 ###################

 phpPrivilegeOrg is an toolkit for people who need privilege and organization management using PHP and CodeIgniter.
+It's the first software in PHP codeigniter framework which offer privilege, role and organization management in the world.
+It offer similar function like big business system such as SAP, Oracle,Microsoft Navision.

 Its goal is programmed privilege, role and organization for you, so you need not redo it again or do minor modification to fulfill your needs.